Masterpiece Stories

 At the base of Queen Mother Idia of Benin is a marvelously carved lattice ruffle.
 It forms a luxurious collar around the face, neck, and suggested shoulders.
 Upon closer inspection, it too was inlaid with both copper and iron to form an interwoven pattern.
 The drilled holes between the metal elements add a greater sense of realism to the fretwork by allowing background light to glimmer through.

-Queen Mother Idia of Benin, 16th century, British Museum, London, UK.
+Queen Mother Idia of Benin: 16th century, British Museum, London, UK.
 Enlarged Detail.
 Ruffle Collar.

 Core Values

 It cannot be denied that Queen Mother Idia of Benin is a gorgeous and powerful symbol of a mighty African queen and her kingdom.
 In many African communities, it is common practice to honor ancestors and elevate rulers to sacred status.
-This practice projects shared core beliefs that tie the present with the past, and the ephemeral with the eternal.
+This practice projects shared core beliefs that tie the present with the past and the ephemeral with the eternal.
 These beliefs are immortalized and preserved through the use of durable materials like terracotta, ivory, and cast metal in African art traditions.
-Queen Mother Idia of Benin uses two of these three most durable African materials.
+Queen Mother Idia of Benin has two of these three most durable African materials.
 Therefore, like this work, the art, architecture, and regalia of African royalty are commonly produced to project long-term wealth and power.
 It is primarily made by the finest artists from the finest materials.
 These practices are almost universally executed and place African art, especially royally commissioned African art, on par with Western art.

 British Invasion